TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 These three key attributes will determine which good is likely to emergence into money in the process of trading.

-[PEIWEN: PLEASE DROP ALL BITS ABOUT 8 OF THIS OR 10 OF THAT: THOSE ARE JUST THE NUMBERS WE *HAPPEN* TO BE USING RIGHT NOW.]

-    In our model, the nature holds 8 [NO: a certain number of] different goods, each having 10 units.
-The user can choose at most 8 agents to trade with each other, and each "Menger factor" can be turned on or off so that the user can view the effect of each attribute on the number of trades (**?? and user can also choose whether to give all units of one item to one agent or allocate the number randomly**).
-We track the numbers how many times each good trades, and the most traded good becomes money.
+    In our model, the nature holds a certain number of different goods, each having an arbitrary number units (we set all goods having the same number of units).
+The user can choose at most the maximum number agents we set, and at least two agents to trade with each other.
+Each "Menger factor" can be turned on or off so that the user can view the effect of each attribute on the number of trades.
+We track the numbers of how many times each good trades, and the most traded good becomes money.
 In our model, *utility*, how eager a trader wants to own the good, is a representation of the *value* of a good.
 For each agent, when trading, only when gaining the offered good can provide a larger utility than losing the good he/she holds can continue the trade.
     Otherwise, this offer will be rejected by the agent or the agent may ask for more units.
-We have line graph representing the trend of number of trades for each good and once the trade is idle for **(??
-4 to be changed)** periods, there will be an alert that the equilibrium in our environment may be reached, meaning that maybe there will be no trade happened during the following periods, reminding the user that the current result is likely to be the final result.
+We have line graph representing the trend of number of trades for each good and once the trade is idle for a certain number of periods, there will be an alert that the equilibrium in our environment may be reached, meaning that maybe there will be no trade happened during the following periods, reminding the user that the current result is likely to be the final result.